June 10, 2025 (5mo ago) — last updated November 21, 2025 (13d ago)

 The Law of Detachment teaches that manifesting desires requires releasing rigid attachment to outcomes.
 Detachment doesn’t mean abandoning goals; it means trusting the process and staying adaptable.

 Detachment reduces anxiety and keeps you open to better-than-expected results.
-Leaders who pivot when new data emerges often find greater long-term success.
+Leaders who pivot when new information emerges often find greater long-term success.

 Examples of the Law in Action